tmlyon/mixed-reality/mixed-reality-docs/hololens-rs4-preview.md

 ## Known issues in this preview

-* When upgrading to this preview build from a public build, any holograms previously placed in the world will be removed.
-* We're also tracking an issue where internet pages will not load in Microsoft Edge after upgrading to this build.
 * Some users have reported an issue with taking control of their Insider settings in this build.

 ## Note for developers